 My teaching allows me to work in an even broader array of ecosystems because my classes often focus on conducting field studies.
-Recent remote field sites have included the Skokomish River (WA), Mount Saint Helens (WA), Cibola National Wildlife Refuge (AZ), Grand Canyon (AZ), The Sinlahekin Valley (WA), the Metolius River (OR), and the Prairies of the South Puget Sound (WA).
+Recent remote field sites I have worked in include the Skokomish River (WA), Mount Saint Helens (WA), Cibola National Wildlife Refuge (AZ), Grand Canyon (AZ), The Sinlahekin Valley (WA), the Metolius River (OR), and the prairies of the southern Puget Sound lowlands (WA).
 Some recent classes I’ve taught include Temperate Rainforests: Biogeochemistry, Field Ecology, Plant ecology and Physiology, Writing on the Wild Side, The Olympic Peninsula, Genes to Ecosystems, Educating on the Wild Side, and Introduction to Environmental Studies.
-In Fall 2012/Winter 2013, I taught Water in the West: History and Ecology, a two quarter intensive program on the politics, environmental dilemmas, and biogeochemical and ecological issues associated with water in the western U.S. In Spring 2013 I am teaching Temperate Rainforests: Biogeochemistry (fall and winter), and Field Ecology in spring quarter.
+In fall 2012/Winter 2013, I taught Water in the West: History and Ecology, a two quarter intensive program on the politics, environmental dilemmas, and biogeochemical and ecological issues associated with water in the western U.S. In 2013/14 I am teaching Temperate Rainforests: Biogeochemistry (fall and winter), and Field Ecology in spring quarter.

 Contact me for more information!